jc-ryan/AgentAlign/README.md

 <img src=".\figs\method.png" style="zoom:63%;" />

-Our method consists of three main components: Abstract Behavior Chain Construction, Instruction Synthesis, and Response Generation.
+Our method consists of three main components: *Abstract Behavior Chain Construction*, *Instruction Synthesis*, and *Response Generation*.
 The corresponding files for each functional module are as follows:

 ### Abstract Behavior Chain Construction